 - You can use Yams in this recipe if you prefer, they are just as good!

 - I peel some of the skin off the potatoes, randomly and not perfectly for a rustic look.
-You can skip this step if you want and use the potatoes unpeeled.

 - Super important to read the whole recipe before you begin